-The chamber operates in a “push-pull” modality, meaning that aerosol is constantly being supplied to and exhausted from the chamber.
+The head-only chamber operates in a “push-pull” modality, meaning that aerosol is constantly being supplied to and exhausted from the chamber.
 This dynamic exposure method ensures that the infectivity of the infectious agent is not compromised by an extended residence time in the chamber.
 This chamber operates at a recommended flow rate of 16 LPM resulting in an aerosol residence time in the chamber of one minute.
-All of the flow rates to and from the chamber are managed by the AeroMP control platform.
+All of the flow rates to and from the chamber are managed by the Aero3G control platform.

-A latex dental dam stretched across a chamber opening provides access for the subject.
+A latex dental dam stretched across a chamber opening provides access for the test subject.
 An appropriately sized hole in the dam forms a seal around the subject creating a closed exposure chamber.

 The chamber is outfitted with probes to monitor the chamber pressure, relative humidity, and temperature through the Aero3G control system.
 The Aero3G uses the pressure measurement to ensure that the ambient pressure condition in the chamber does not increase or decrease and pose a hazard.
 The humidity measurement combines with the Aero3G humidification system to maintain a stable, user-defined relative humidity.
 Deviations in relative humidity can adversely affect the infectivity of agents in aerosols.
 This control feedback ensures consistency within and across studies for a given agent.
 The temperature measurement combines with a user-defined temperature range in the Aero3G software to provide assurance that the test subject is not experiencing unsuitable conditions during the exposure process.